ioggstream/draft-polli-restapi-ld-keywords/draft-polli-openapi-linked-data-keywords.md

   using [JSON-LD-11] and its keywords;
 - the semantic context can be provided via APIs using a "Link" header field according to Section 6.1 of [JSON-LD-11];
-- property names must not contain characters such as `:` to avoid interoperability issues with code-generation tools.
+- property names are limited to characters that can be used in variable names (e.g. excluding `:` and `.`) to avoid interoperability issues with code-generation tools.

 ## Prosaic semantics {#prosaic-semantics}